Riverside Coming Home

 Riverside Coming Home seeks volunteers to assist in preparing, setting up and cleaning up the dinners.
 Volunteers are invited to stay and enjoy the dinner with participants.

-For additional information or to participate, mentor or volunteer, please contact Jade de Saussure, Program Director, at 212.870.6854 or by email.
+For additional information or to participate, mentor or volunteer, click here to contact the Mission & Social Justice office.